lin-stephanie/astro-antfustyle-theme/src/content/blog/advanced-configuration.md

 ## Customizing Website Styles

-While the theme offers some quick ==UI configuration options== in the `src/config.ts`, these are limited.
+While the theme offers some quick [UI configuration options](https://astro-antfustyle-theme.vercel.app/blog/basic-configuration/#configuring-ui) in the `src/config.ts`, these are limited.
 If you're familiar with CSS, you can fully customize the website styles, but it's recommended to follow the methods outlined below.

 **Styling approaches**